 The six porta-potties and one hand-washing station available to Lyft and Uber drivers at LAX are notoriously gross—covered in human waste and overflowing with used toilet paper.
-Some drivers say they’d rather risk bladder infections or peeing themselves than use them.
+Some drivers say they’d rather contract bladder infections or pee themselves rather than use them.
 "This is simply unacceptable and disgraceful for an airport that brings in billions in revenue,” the drivers wrote.

 On Tuesday, less than two weeks after drivers signed and sent the petition to LAX, the airport’s director of labor relations responded to their requests in an email, promising to “add three units" "along with two external hand-washing stations” by February 28, and to sit down with drivers and discuss their concerns.

 “Two thousand drivers signed onto the petition, which indicates how important this issue is to drivers,” Mike Long, an organizer with Mobile Workers Alliance, a network of 15,000 Uber and Lyft drivers in southern California, which helped create the petition, told Motherboard.
 “There’s no way to clean properly with that many people coming through, and it has real world effects: One driver contracted severe conjunctivitis [pink eye] after using these bathrooms.”

 “It’s sad that we had to ask for clean bathrooms in the first place, but it’s still a good step and it’s going to improve sanitary conditions,” said James Wiest, a Lyft driver who organized other drivers to demand clean bathrooms from LAX.
 “This is an indicative of the larger problem of how Lyft and Uber treat us poorly."